Bridging Quantum Computing and Nuclear Structure: Atomic Nuclei on a Trapped-Ion Quantum Computer: Results of the pUCCD(GS) ansatz on IBM's noisy simulator

-\section{Results of the pUCCD (GS) ansatz on IBM's noisy simulator}
+\section{Results of the pUCCD(GS) ansatz on IBM's noisy simulator}

-For completeness, we benchmark the pUCCD (GS) ansatz on IBM’s noisy simulator (FakeTorino backend), which reflects the heavy-hexagon connectivity of IBM devices.
-In this setting, additional SWAP gates are required, increasing the CNOT count to $3N_G$ (where $N_G$ is the number of Givens rotations), compared to $2N_G$ under all-to-all connectivity.
-Figure~7 summarizes the relative errors with respect to the ideal statevector simulations.
-Three measurement strategies were compared: \begin{itemize} \item \textbf{Estimator method} (blue triangles): direct expectation-value evaluation. \item \textbf{Hadamard method} (green circles): Hadamard gates are applied to access $XX$ terms, with $YY$ inferred by symmetry. \item \textbf{Basis-rotation method} (red stars): $XX+YY$ terms are diagonalized via Givens rotations, enabling particle-number post-selection. \end{itemize}
+For completeness, we benchmark the pUCCD(GS) ansatz on IBM’s noisy simulator (FakeTorino backend), which reflects the heavy-hexagon connectivity of IBM devices.
+In this setting, additional SWAP gates are required, increasing the number of two-qubit gates to $3N_G$ (where $N_G$ is the number of Givens rotations), compared to $2N_G$ under all-to-all connectivity.
+Figure~\ref{fig:simNISQvsSV} summarizes the relative errors with respect to the ideal statevector simulations.
+Three measurement strategies were compared: \begin{itemize} \item \textbf{Estimator} (blue triangles): direct expectation-value evaluation. \item \textbf{Hadamard method} (green circles): Hadamard gates are applied to access $XX$ terms, with $YY$ inferred by symmetry. \item \textbf{Basis-rotation method} (red stars): $XX+YY$ terms are diagonalized via Givens rotations, enabling particle-number post-selection. \end{itemize}

 While all approaches yield errors within a few percent, the basis-rotation strategy consistently provides more stable results.
 In lighter nuclei, we observe a tendency to overestimate the binding energy with Estimator results.
 This behavior can be traced back to the measurement outcomes: bit strings corresponding to states with an incorrect particle number may occasionally appear.
 When such spurious configurations correspond to nuclei with a larger number of valence particles, they often yield lower expectation values of the Hamiltonian, i.e. artificial more bindings.
 As a result, the statistical averaging over these bit strings leads to an overbinding bias in light isotopes, where the relative contribution of such erroneous configurations is more pronounced.